CMakePP/CMakePPLang/docs/source/conventions.rst

 and ``string`` instances respectively.
 Within this view, a call like ``list(LENGTH <list_instance> <return_variable>)`` is calling the member function named ``LENGTH`` of the provided ``list`` instance and returning the result in the provided variable.
-CMakePP generalizes this convention to additional types, including user-defined classes.
+The CMakePP language generalizes this convention to additional types, including user-defined classes.

-For member functions associated with a type ``T``, CMakePP convention is to access the members via a function named ``T`` whose first argument is the name of the member function and whose second argument is the instance the member is being called on (*e.g.*, the ``this`` instance in C++ or the ``self`` instance in Python).
+For member functions associated with a type ``T``, CMakePP language convention is to access the members via a function named ``T`` whose first argument is the name of the member function and whose second argument is the instance the member is being called on (*e.g.*, the ``this`` instance in C++ or the ``self`` instance in Python).
 Arguments following the object instance obey the same ordering conventions as non-member functions (returns followed by input).